Universal Vessel Segmentation for Multi-Modality Retinal Images

 After the image translation model is trained, we use it to translate our segmentation training set (19 images from the DRIVE \cite{Dataset_DRIVE} training set with vessel labels) to the Topcon CF domain.
 The translated images are combined with the original images as an augmented training set to train the downstream segmentation network.
 Nevertheless, since we are training a difficult many-to-one (FA, FAF, MC, IR/NIR to CF) translation, the translation model cannot perfectly address the domain gap between the non-CF images and the CF images (\cref{fig:ab_transfer_examples}).
-We therefore propose to further solve this problem by introducing a topology-aware segmentation method.
-In addition to a conventional pixel-wise loss function (BCELoss), the segmentation network is jointly trained with two topological loss functions.
+To solve this problem, we propose topology-aware segmentation as a novel domain adaptation method.
+We show that by learning additional topological features of the vessels, the segmentation model becomes much more robust to inputs from different domains.
+In practice, in addition to a conventional pixelwise loss function (BCELoss), the segmentation network is jointly trained with two topological loss functions.

 At inference, we can disregard the modality of the image.
-Given a retinal image from an arbitrary modality, we simply need to (1) extract the green channel; (2) apply the translation network to the green-channel image; (3) apply the topology-aware segmentation network to the translated image to obtain the final segmentation.
+Given a retinal image from an arbitrary modality, we simply need to (1) extract the green channel; (2) apply the translation network to the green channel image; (3) apply the topology-aware segmentation network to the translated image to obtain the final segmentation.